TayLuo/NFS-Server-Configuration/README.md

 Need Help on Signing up an account on [Azure](https://azure.microsoft.com/en-us/get-started/azure-portal)

-Need Help in create a VM on Azure, please click [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu)
+Need Help in creating a Linux VM on Azure, please click [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu)

-Step
+Here are the following Steps:

+1. Configure a virtual network
+   In the search box, type "virtual network", then fill the private network address you prefer.